Guidelines for Human-Focused Research

 Additional key points to note for the Covid-19 Response Plan for Research at the Interface with Society:

-- For hospital/clinical-focused studies include the name of the Clinical Lead, if appropriate and Letter of Assurance from Clinical Lead (if study is being undertaken in a medical/hospital facility and/or is of a clinical nature).
+- For hospital/clinical-focused studies include the name of the Clinical Lead, if appropriate and Letter of Assurance from Clinical Lead if required by Local Head of Unit and/or Head of College (if study is being undertaken in a medical/hospital facility and/or is of a clinical nature).

 - Hospital-based studies (if applicable):